qmlc/qmlc/README.md

 cd qt-everywhere-opensource-src-5.3.1/
 </pre>

-* Move QtWebkit things so it doesn't get build.
+* Move QtWebkit things so it excluded from the build process.
 It takes very long to build, prone to errors and we don't need it:

 <pre>
 mkdir bak